-We envision our traceability framework as a collection of integrated tools that can support automated capturing, storing, and reasoning about traceability information: see Figure 14.
+We envision our traceability framework as a collection of integrated tools that can support the capturing, storing, and reasoning about traceability information: see Figure 15.
 We consider employing the Open Service for Lifecycle Collaboration (OSLC) in order to support flexibility and usability of our traceability framework.
 Indeed, OSLC specifications allow tools integration using linked data, and therefore seems to be an adequate technology to rely on for our solution.

 We implemented our trace links taxonomy using the Fluent Editor tool which allows for writing the specifications of the taxonomy using English like text.
 The tool allows for exporting and importing the taxonomy specification in various data formats such as RDF, XML, and OWL.
 Moreover, we offer publishing the taxonomy online in order to allow traceability domain experts to provide feedback about existing trace links classifications.